-Students who do not wish to appear in the directory may request a privacy lock from the Fletcher Registrar.
-Students with privacy locks will not be listed in any online directories and will also not be able to use their name address alias (firstname.lastname@tufts.edu).
-These students will only be able to use their delivery-address email (username@tufts.edu).
+Students who do not wish to appear in the directory may update their privacy settings in SIS.
+Inquiries on privacy settings should be directed to the Fletcher Registrar's Office.
+Privacy settings may prevent a student from being listed in any online directories.
+Additionally, students may not be able to use their name address alias (firstname@tufts.edu) and must use their delivery-address email (username@tufts.edu).

-To edit your entry in the Tufts Directory visit https://directory.tufts.edu/edit.cgi.
+To edit their entry in the Tufts Directory, students should visit https://directory.tufts.edu/edit.cgi.